angzeli/Imperial-MS3.08-introduction-to-computer-controlled-experiments/README.md

 This project was conducted as part of the ICCE laboratory course in collaboration with:

-- Devan Hu
+- **Devan Hu**

+Experimental work and initial data handling were performed jointly.
-Data acquisition was performed jointly; data analysis scripts and visualisation were developed by the repository author.
+Subsequent data analysis, visualisation, and automation scripts were primarily developed by the repository author, with contributions and discussion from the collaborator.